Upright PRO Posture Trainer Review

 - Punishers decrease the likelihood of an individual repeating a behavior

 In this context, while not unpleasant by any stretch of the imagination, Upright’s gentle vibration acts as a ‘punisher’ when you slouch.
 It delivers an “aversive stimulus” that helps you remember a certain behavior (e.g. sitting up straight).

 When regularly reinforced over time, such as during your Upright training (more soon), the behavior becomes habit, even without a ‘punishing’ operant present; e.g. the sensor’s gentle vibration.

-The Upright sensor is about 4.25" long, 1.5" wide, 1" thick, and weighs approximately 25 grams (a little over half a pound).
+The Upright PRO is about 4.25" long, 1.5" wide, 1" thick, and weighs approximately 25 grams.
 It’s constructed of a silicone rubber material instead of hard plastic.

 Although we didn’t test the device firsthand, we’re not exactly sure this makes Upright “discreet” when placed underneath your clothing.
 Keep this thought in mind, as we’ll come back to it at the end.